Neuromechanics-Lab/Spasticity-Emulator/KinArm Tutorial.md

 ![Dexterit-E Interface](./Tutorial/dext_censored.PNG)

 Designate the arm to be assessed and the subject posture, and then select the appropriate folder.
-The following folders are of interest:
+The desired folder is **spasticity_model**.
+This folder contains several different task protocols that can be used to quickly load desired parameters.
+These are the task protocols currently available:
-1. **spring_graphic**: loads a spring with fixed position haptic feedback VR target.
+1. **Concentric**: Loads a model where muscle activation is 0.75 when muscle is shortening and 0 when the muscle is still or lengthening.
-2. **spring_damper** : loads a spring and damper system with sinusoidal oscillating haptic feedback VR target
+2. **Constant**: Loads a model where muscle activation is always 0.75.
+All other parameters are inactive.
-3. **hill_model**: loads a hill-model with the handle acting as the end of a muscle and sinusoidal oscillating haptic feedback VR target.
+3. **Eccentric**: Loads a model where muscle activation is 0.75 when muscle is lengthening and 0 when muscle is still or shortening.
+All other parameters are inactive.
-4. **torque_model** loads a hill-model on a limb with handle acting as the end of a limb with a muscle creating a torque about a joint
+4. **SRS** Loads a model with eccentric muscle activation control and added short-range stiffness (k=10).
+Velocity-based reflex and added spring stiffness are inactive.
-5. **torque_reflex** loads an augmented version of (4), with short-range stiffness, activation conditions, and added passive stiffness parameters available.
+5. **Spasticity**: Loads a model with all parameters active.
+These include short-range stiffness (k = 10), added passive stiffness spring (k = 8), and velocity-dependent reflex (k=15). loads an augmented version of (4), with short-range stiffness, activation conditions, and added passive stiffness parameters available.

-For the spasticity emulator, this will be the “torque_reflex” folder {4}.
-Under the folder, trial protocols will appear, such as “eccentric”, “concentric” and “spastic”.
-To run the spasticity emulator, choose the “spasticity” trial protocol.
-Once selected, you can edit the parameters of the trial protocol by clicking the paper and pencil icon, which opens up a new window with the target table, load table etc. {5}.
+To edit a trial protocol, select the protocol and click the paper and pencil icon.

 ![Edit Trial Protocol](./Tutorial/TP.PNG)